NEWS - SUNDAY, OCTOBER 25, 2020 - NEWS

 As the devastating new coronavirus surge worsens, Shepard Smith, anchor and executive editor of CNBC's "The News with Shepard Smith," has a message for friends, loved ones and viewers across the country: "Follow the Fauci."
 CNBC

 VOA VIEW: Smith was fired from FOX because of this left stupidity.

 WE ACKNOWLEDGE AND THANK ALL OUR SOURCES FOR THEIR CONTRIBUTIONS IN MAKING US AMERICA'S NUMBER ONE NEWS INFORMATION PORTAL.

-VOA VIEW: Time will tell - bet there will be no deposition before the election.
+VOA VIEW: Time will tell - no ten days.

 ATTENTION TALK SHOW HOSTS: We are honored that many radio talk show hosts use our Web Portal for their "show prep."
 We would appreciate your occasional mention of our site to your audience.
 Thanks!

 For the first time in four months, over 1,000 New Yorkers were hospitalized for coronavirus, according to new state data released on Friday.
 FOX News